christophmeier90/personal_setup/README.md

-This repo is meant to store my personal configs
+This repo is meant to store my personal configs.